neurobin/docs/python/important-python-terms.md

 # object1 refers the same thing as object2
 ```

-> Assignment to a different value always updates the reference
+> Assignment to different values always updates the reference

 ```python
 x = 7